 - Funeral expenses for your parents, spouse or dependents

-- Requests will be reviewed and approved/rejected by the plan sponsor (your employer).
+- Requests will be reviewed and approved/rejected by an authorized plan representative.

 - Medical Expenses

 - Eligible Expenses - Treatment by licensed medical professional, hospital treatment, prescription drugs and some dental procedures